Torture of slaves in the United States: Branding

 There is widespread evidence that branding irons were used on people.
-In 1806, Benjamin Farrar, "one of the most prosperous planters" of the Natchez District, offered a $20 reward for the capture of 26-year-old Sam, "5 feet 9 or 10 inches high, large prominent eyes, he has an impediment in his speech, is branded on the breast B. F." Sometime before 1810, Claud Guillaud of Louisiana branded Pierre, who was a native of Le Cap Français, Saint-Domingue, with the initials C. G. George C. Purvis of Mount Pleasant explained in a runaway slave ads of 1819 and 1820 that Harry—who sometimes called himself Free Jim—had been branded with Purvis' initials G. P. because Harry was a "noted runaway."
+In 1806, Benjamin Farar, "one of the most prosperous planters" of the Natchez District, offered a $20 reward for the capture of 26-year-old Sam, "5 feet 9 or 10 inches high, large prominent eyes, he has an impediment in his speech, is branded on the breast B. F." Sometime before 1810, Claud Guillaud of Louisiana branded Pierre, who was a native of Le Cap Français, Saint-Domingue, with the initials C. G. In 1818 John escaped from a plantation near Point Coupee; he could be identified readily by brands "on both shoulders with some letters, not recollected."
+George C. Purvis of Mount Pleasant explained in a runaway slave ads of 1819 and 1820 that Harry—who sometimes called himself Free Jim—had been branded with Purvis' initials G. P. because Harry was a "noted runaway."
 A man named Willis who had recently been transported by slave traders from Tennessee to Natchez "was branded in the hand for theft" on May 2 or 3, 1820 "and on the 6th made his escape."
 In 1832, a Mississippi county sheriff described a fugitive slave in his jail as "branded on the forehead with something like LB".
 A man named Frank was branded on both cheeks "which is plain to be seen when said negro is newly shaved".
 News reports of 1847 had it that an Englishman living at Cape Girardeau had branded a man named Reuben on the face with the words "A slave for life".
 In 1852, a planter living near New Carthage, Louisiana was looking for a 30-year-old man named Henry Owen, a runaway slave who could be readily identified if captured, as he had been branded with his previous owner's initials and had his current owner's name written "across his breast in India ink."
+In 1854 the Carroll County, Mississippi jailor reported that he had possession of a 25-year-old man named John who was legally owned by a man named Will Thomas who lived near Lake Providence, Louisiana; John had "the name of BOYD, written on his breast."
 The January 12, 1856 issue of The Creole newspaper of Louisiana reported on a jury's conviction of "slave owner William Bell for branding a runaway slave he had repossessed.
 He was fined $200 and 'the jury decreed the slave should be sold away from him.'"